IEatChu/Roger.github.io/projects/vette.md

 In my project, I replaced the headlights and taillights on my Corvette with new aftermarket LED lights that have sequential lighting.
 The old lights worked okay, but they didn’t look very modern or bright.
 I chose these LED lights because they make my car look better and are safer too.
 The sequential turn signals light up in an eye-catching way, making it much clearer for other drivers to notice when I am making a turn.

+The installation took over 6 hours, and I focused on making sure everything works correctly before reassembling the car.
+This part was important to avoid any issues later.
+It was tiring, but I knew it would all be worth the effort once I saw the finished result.